brendan-duncan/wgsl_reflect/README.md

-# WebGPU Shading Lanuguage (WGSL) Reflection Library
+# WebGPU Shading Lanuguage Reflection Library

 A WebGPU Shading Language parser and reflection library for Javascript.